-Shareholders with more than a threshold number of shares will receive new shares, while those whose ownership is below the threshold amount will receive cash for what otherwise would be a fractional share interest.
-In some instances, a board may first institute a share repurchase program to avoid a reverse stock split if possible or reduce the number of shares that may dissent to a transaction.
+The most direct route to going private is to execute a reverse stock split.
+Shareholders with more than a threshold number of shares will receive new shares, while those whose ownership is below the threshold amount will receive cash.
+In some instances a board may first institute a share repurchase program to avoid a reverse stock split if possible or reduce the number of shares that may dissent to a transaction.